 AXA made the right move at the right time to put the occupational benefits business back on a solid footing and offer pension customers sustainably profitable solutions.
 Since the changeover three years ago, customers of AXA's semi-autonomous collective foundations have received more than CHF 1.8 billion in extra interest on their retirement assets than would previously have been possible with full-value insurance.
 That figure speaks for itself.

 Capital markets, especially equity markets, are regularly subject to fluctuations.
-We have a risk-conscious investment strategy with a high degree of diversification, and this has a stabilizing effect on performance and the coverage ratio.
-Even at the height of the coronavirus crisis, when stock markets were plummeting, the coverage ratio always stayed comfortably above 100%.
-The numbers have to add up over the long term, and both our portfolios and the collective foundations themselves are very well placed to absorb future fluctuations.
+We have a risk-conscious investment strategy with a high degree of diversification.
+The numbers have to add up over the long term, and our strategies and portfolios are geared to ensuring that they do.